-Additional strategies or programmes to support Communication & Interaction including
+Additional strategies or programmes to support Communication and interaction including

 - Recommendations and programmes provided by Speech and Language

-- Speaking & Listening groups such as LOLA
+- Speaking and listening groups such as LOLA

 - Talk Partners

-Additional strategies/programmes to support Cognition & Learning including
+Additional strategies/programmes to support Cognition and learning including

 - Reading Buddies